 Yet another Scoppio del Carro has been concluded perfectly, bringing a cheerful finish to the year’s Lent.
 The crowd separated, scattered, having enjoyed the high moments of the sights and sound of the procession and the precision fireworks.

 Food is an integral part of the celebrations.
 We could see lunch crowds starting to file into restaurants.
+By now we were footsore, and hungry.
 It is time to meet up with our reservation for the Easter Sunday lunch at Trattoria 4Leoni (The Four Lions) at Piazza della Passera – renowned for tasty, well-prepared food and excellent service.
 This is one of the restaurants we patronized with a certain pleasure.
 The last time we had been there, we had Bistecca alla Fiorentina, the Florentine specialty from Tuscan Chianina cattle and specially cut in a masterful way only Tuscan butchers seem to have perfected.

 To celebrate Pasquetta, we had lamb, the symbol of Easter, for main course: Cosciotto d’agnello alle erbe aromatiche (Roast leg of lamb with aromatic herbs).
 It tasted delicious – the herbs tend to mellow and blend with the stronger taste of the lamb, and went well with a bottle of Terre di Franciacorta Rosso, the dry deep ruby red.
 Not a bad choice.
-That night, we had a quite dinner at Il Porcospino, our usual trattoria near Cappelle Medice attached to Basilica di San Lorenzo.
+Later that evening, we had a quite dinner and tipple few glasses at Il Porcospino, our usual trattoria, which Carina called Jo’s Place, near Cappelle Medice attached to Basilica di San Lorenzo.

-The following day, we caught the train from Firenze Santa Maria Novella Station to Roma Termini, and that Easter meal was a perfect ending to yet another delightful stay in the unique and ancient city of Florence.
+The following day, we caught the train from Firenze Santa Maria Novella Station and whistled our way to Roma Termini, pleased that our Easter meal was a perfect ending to yet another delightful stay in the unique and ancient city of Florence.
 Till next time.
 Ciao, Jo.